wjzabs/d3v4angular2/README.md

     let svg = d3.select("#baseball")
 ```

-In order to get :hover to work in the css file, you need to add a reference to ViewEncapsulation
+In order to get :hover to work in the css file, you need to add a reference to ViewEncapsulation (thanks to this article https://stackoverflow.com/questions/38798002/angular-2-styling-not-applying-to-child-componen)
 ```javascript
     import { Component, OnInit, ViewEncapsulation } from '@angular/core';
 ```